 Computational Ecology and Environmental Science GroupThe Group is focused on enabling, making and accelerating fundamental advances in our understanding of, and ability to predict the impact of future changes to, the global climate and ecological systems and processes: Earth’s life support system.

-June 2014: Piece in New Scientist: Windows bug-testing software cracks stem cell programs
+June 2014: Paper in New Scientist: Windows bug-testing software cracks stem cell programs

 June 2014: Paper in The Scientist: Minimal Toolkit for Stem Cell Self-Renewal